 - 2-3 wet bags (for diapers when you’re out and about)

-- Cloth wipes (I made my own using this tutorial and flannel from the thrift store.
-‘Cause I’m that hardcore.
-However, the cheap baby face clothes work as well, or you can buy wipes from most cloth diaper companies.)
+- Cloth wipes (I made my own using flannel from the thrift store.
+However, you can easily order them, or just use baby face clothes.)

-Feel free to share this guide with friends who might be interested.
+You can feel free to share this guide with friends who might be interested.
 Do you think there’s anything missing?
-Let me know!
+Let me know in the comments below.

 Finding a fit video: